linkerd/website/linkerd.io/content/2/features/proxy-injection.md

 +++
-title = "Automatic Proxy Injection" description = "Linkerd will automatically inject the data plane proxy into your pods based annotations." aliases = [
+title = "Automatic Proxy Injection | Linkerd" description = "Linkerd automatically injects data plane proxy to pods when the linkerd.io/inject: enabled annotation is present on a namespace or any workloads." slug = "proxy-injection" aliases = [
   "/2/proxy-injection/"
 ]